TitleCardMaker/TitleCardMaker/docs/card_types/anime.md

 # Anime Card Type

-This card design was created by [CollinHeist](https://github.com/CollinHeist), and designed by Reddit User [/u/Recker_Man](https://www.reddit.com/user/Recker_Man).
+This card design was created by [CollinHeist](https://github.com/CollinHeist), and designed by Reddit user [/u/Recker_Man](https://www.reddit.com/user/Recker_Man).
 Because this is the only card which explicitly supports adding kanji, this is the de-facto card type used for Anime series by _most_ users.